Lloyds share sale raises prospect of UK's complete exit by 2015

 The sale will reduce the government's debt by 586 million pounds, as the shares were on its books at 61.2p, taking into account fees already repaid by Lloyds.
 The sale price was ahead of the government's average buy-in price of 73.6 pence, meaning the government will make a profit of 61 million pounds.

-Bank of America Merrill Lynch, JP Morgan Cazenove and UBS Investment Bank were joint book runners on the deal.
-Lazard acted as capital advisor.
+Bank of America Merrill Lynch (BAC.N), JP Morgan Cazenove (JPM.N) and UBS Investment Bank UBSN.VX were joint book runners on the deal.
+Lazard (LAZ.N) acted as capital advisor.
 The Treasury did not pay any fees to advisors on the deal.